Is Your Back Pain From Adaptive Shortening Syndrome?

 A good example is the weekend warrior that has a sudden back issue.
 When they have spent most of their work week seated in this position, they then become highly active on the weekend and suddenly their back goes out with a full spasm.
 The added strain of taking a chronically shortened muscle and forcing it to lengthen so quickly causes both risk of disc and muscle injury.

 The added strain of taking a chronically shortened, weakened and very inactive muscle and forcing it to quickly function normally causes a major risk of disc and muscle injury.

-Don’t allow it to become the norm
+Don’t allow this condition to become the norm for you

 What it so profoundly odd about this condition is that you tend to prefer this slouched posture more than you would like to stand (or at least sit straighter).
 Standing causes these shortened muscles to fatigue when straightened and you prefer to rest instead into this compromised position.

 If you are exercising too much or actively moving with shortened muscles, they will tire and cause pain.
 Use caution as you may mistakenly continue exercising with these symptoms while they may feel manageable.